Scroll To Top

 These ancient stone walls still stand and form the center of this group of celebrated ruins, which are unparalleled in Ireland for picturesque beauty and antiquarian interests.
 It's a noble remnant of the early pointed Gothic with many fascinating relics.

-Your tour continues with more walking around on the grounds, and admiring different angles on the outside of the structure and visit inside the small museum, and then you'll come across Cormack Chapel, a Romanesque structure from the 12th-century.
+Your tour continues with more walking around on the grounds and admiring different angles on the outside of the structure and visiting inside the small museum.
+Then you'll come across Cormack Chapel, a Romanesque structure from the 12th-century, and is known for its intricate carvings and beautiful frescoes.
+It is considered one of the finest examples of medieval Irish architecture..

-The small museum is in a 15th century barrel-vaulted building that used to be used as residence and dining facilities for the church, with its main treasurer at the far end, the Cross of St. Patrick which depicts Christ in the center as the main figure and to one side, it's believed to be that of St. Patrick.
+The small museum is in a 15th-century barrel-vaulted building formerly used as residence and dining facilities for the church.
+Its main treasurer is at the far end, the Cross of St. Patrick, which depicts Christ in the center as the main figure and to one side, it's believed to be that of St. Patrick.
 Also displayed here are various carvings and artifacts of the period.
 Next to it is the Hall of the Vicars, a main living space for the priests.

 Pulling ourselves away from all the fun and departing we take another drive through the small town of Cashel.
 There are some lovely shops and restaurants here so this could be a very good place for you to take a break when you're done with your visit to the historic sites up on the hill.
 Have some tea or enjoy some retail therapy looking for locally made handcrafts.